Looking for the best WIFI adapter for your PC? We’ve got you covered with the guide below.

 The WiFi adapter market is incredibly polarizing, though.
 For every great product out there, there’s a dud, made by some company claiming that their USB adapter is the best (spoiler: it’s not).
 So, admittedly, it can be tough to decipher which products are worth your hard-earned money.
 What’s more, there are various types of adapters that are intended for various types of internet users.
 Are you simply on the internet to browse the web, or are you a hardcore gamer or Netflix streamer?
 The difference might seem negligible, but there’s a price difference between the types of adapters you’d need.

 So, we’re here to help.
-Here are the best USB WiFi adapters 2018 has to offer:
+Here are the best WiFi adapters for PC in 2018:

 1. Linksys Dual-Band AC1200 USB 3.0 Adapter